 &lt;p&gt;The problem is familiar: the world save belongs to the host.
 When they are offline, your factories sit idle, your production chains stall, and nobody else can continue the work.
 In an automation game where efficiency is everything, being unable to play is the ultimate bottleneck.&lt;/p&gt;</description></item><item><title>How to Share Your Stardew Valley Co-Op Save With Friends</title><link>https://www.savesync.games/blog/stardew-valley-save-sharing-guide/</link><pubDate>Wed, 21 Jan 2026 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/stardew-valley-save-sharing-guide/</guid><description>&lt;p&gt;You and your friends have spent dozens of hours building the perfect &lt;a href="https://store.steampowered.com/app/413150/"&gt;Stardew Valley&lt;/a&gt; farm.
 The crops are organized, the animals are happy, and you have finally unlocked the greenhouse.
 Then the host gets busy with work for a week, and your beautiful farm sits frozen in time.
 The crops do not grow, the seasons do not change, and you cannot tend to anything because the save file lives on someone else&amp;rsquo;s computer.&lt;/p&gt;</description></item><item><title>How to Share Your Schedule I Save With Friends Using SaveSync</title><link>https://www.savesync.games/blog/schedule-1-save-sharing-guide/</link><pubDate>Sat, 17 Jan 2026 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/schedule-1-save-sharing-guide/</guid><description>&lt;p&gt;If you have been playing &lt;a href="https://store.steampowered.com/app/3164500/"&gt;Schedule I&lt;/a&gt; with friends, you already know the biggest frustration: the moment the host goes offline, nobody else can continue the game.
 Your entire drug empire grinds to a halt because one person closed their laptop.
 Your dealers sit idle, your grow operations stall, and that expansion you were planning has to wait until the host decides to boot the game up again.&lt;/p&gt;

-&lt;p&gt;This is not a bug.
-It is just how Schedule I&amp;rsquo;s peer-to-peer co-op works.
-The save file lives on the host&amp;rsquo;s machine, and everyone else connects to it.
-But it does not have to stay that way.&lt;/p&gt;</description></item><item><title>SaveSync vs Dedicated Servers: Which Is Better for Co-Op Gaming?</title><link>https://www.savesync.games/blog/savesync-vs-dedicated-servers/</link><pubDate>Tue, 13 Jan 2026 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/savesync-vs-dedicated-servers/</guid><description>&lt;p&gt;When your co-op group gets frustrated with the host-dependency problem, two solutions come up most often: renting a dedicated server or using a save-sharing tool like SaveSync.
+&lt;p&gt;The Soulmask world lives in the host&amp;rsquo;s save.
+Hand it to another player and you are zipping folders, sending them over Discord, and praying nobody loads an old copy and wipes a session of progress.
+One stale save and the rotation falls apart.&lt;/p&gt;</description></item><item><title>SaveSync vs Dedicated Servers: Which Is Better for Co-Op Gaming?</title><link>https://www.savesync.games/blog/savesync-vs-dedicated-servers/</link><pubDate>Tue, 13 Jan 2026 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/savesync-vs-dedicated-servers/</guid><description>&lt;p&gt;When your co-op group gets frustrated with the host-dependency problem, two solutions come up most often: renting a dedicated server or using a save-sharing tool like SaveSync.
 Both solve the core issue of letting anyone play without the original host, but they do it in fundamentally different ways.&lt;/p&gt;

 &lt;p&gt;This is an honest comparison of both approaches so you can decide which one fits your group.&lt;/p&gt;